voucherifyio/voucherify-java-sdk/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/rspective/voucherify-java-sdk.

 ## Changelog
+* 2023-08-30 - 9.0.1 - Added mapping for `status` to `result` in `RollbackRedemptionResponse` to correctly catch data returned by api in the new version where `status` property was added.
 * 2019-09-30 - 9.0.0 - Updated retrofit and rxjava to version >= 2.x.
 Dropped support for JDK 1.6 and 1.7
 * 2019-09-30 - 8.1.0 - Extended `QualifiedResourceFilter` to support `order` query param.
 * 2019-08-22 - 8.0.1 - Added missing `id` to VoucherResponse.